 3.1.3 T-shirts and pull over sweatshirts are permitted.

 3.1.4 Bare shoulders and midriffs are not allowed.

 3.1.5 Sleeves are to be no shorter than a cap sleeve.

-3.1.6 Shirts are to be modest.
+3.1.6 No skin can show under the shirt.
 Undershirts must be worn under low tops.

 3.1.7 See through shirts are not permitted.